elton11220/Hackintosh-ASUS-GL552VW-FXPRO6300HQ-Clover/README.md

 If you want to use EGPU, you can only use macOS High Sierra and below,and then configure NVIDIA Webdriver.

 * [Nvidia WebDriver Download](https://www.tonymacx86.com/nvidia-drivers/)

+Note: You can try to drive the GTX960m graphics card, but as far as I know, clover does not support Optimus technology for this graphics card, so it may not work